chinmaykumar06/face-detection-yolov3-keras/README.md

 # face-detection-yolov3-keras

-A detailed explanation of the project can be view over [here](https://youtu.be/CSpphzDtpuw).
+A detailed explanation of the project can be viewed over [here](https://youtu.be/CSpphzDtpuw).

 ## Overview of the project